isaiahsilvani/fake-store-angular/README.md

 - How to use the Angular CLI to generate components and services
 - Angular's dependency injection system is so easy to use!
 Super awesome feature
 - TypeScript

+# What I will learn next:
+- Deep dive into ARCore
+- How to do unit testing in Angular with Karma and Jasmine